Pittville Pump Room

 Improvements to the landscape around the Upper Lake and towards Pittville Pump Room

 In 2017, Cheltenham Borough Council and Friends of Pittville commissioned Illman Young Landscape Design to advise on improving the landscape between the Upper Lake and Pittville Pump Room.
-The area has been broken down into the following zones:
+Here are updates on the work done in the area, which has been broken down into the following zones:

 1. The Rock Garden